msagca/msagca.github.io/_posts/2025-09-19-adding-frustum-culling-to-my-engine.md

 ## Spatial Partitioning

-If a scene contains $n$ entities, we have to perform $n$ tests to obtain a set of visible entities.
+If a scene contains _n_ entities, we have to perform _n_ tests to obtain a set of visible entities.
 This has $O(n)$ time complexity, but we could do better.
 If you have ever attempted to solve a [LeetCode](https://leetcode.com/) problem and your $O(n)$ solution timed out for a large input, then you know that the next best thing you can do is $O(\log{n})$.
 To achieve that, we have to employ a divide-and-conquer technique.
-Currently, we have $n$ (invisible) bounding boxes in the scene, each containing an entire object.
+Currently, we have _n_ (invisible) bounding boxes in the scene, each containing an entire object.
 What if these boxes too were contained inside bigger boxes, and those inside even bigger ones, stacked like [Matryoshka dolls](https://en.wikipedia.org/wiki/Matryoshka_doll), up to a single huge box that contains the entire scene?

 An [octree](https://www.open3d.org/docs/release/tutorial/geometry/octree.html) is a data structure where each node has exactly eight children.
 It can be used to partition 3D space such that each axis is split in half at the origin to create eight subdivisions (octants).
 Each node can be further (recursively) subdivided as needed.
 In practice, we work with a bounded volume that is large enough to contain the entire scene or the part we're interested in.

 Initially, every object is inside the root node that is a cubic volume centered around the origin.
 A node stores a list of items (entities) whose bounding boxes either intersect or are fully contained by the node's volume, which is a bigger box.
 If the number of items in a node exceeds a certain limit, the node subdivides and distributes its items to its children.
 This can be implemented in various ways; for example, if no child fully contains the item it remains associated with the parent.
 If items are being removed, the opposite happens, that is, the child nodes collapse (merge) by giving their items back to their parent node.
 But, how does this help with frustum culling?

-> The upper limit for subdivision should be set proportional to the node volume — child nodes shall have lower limits, e.g., $1/8$ of those of the parent node.
+> The upper limit for subdivision should be set proportional to the node volume — child nodes shall have lower limits, e.g., 1/8 of those of the parent node.

 Without partitioning, we have to check every bounding box for intersection with the frustum to determine the objects to be culled.
 However, after just one subdivision, we put those objects into 8 separate boxes (9 including the root node).
 If any one of these big boxes does not intersect with the camera, then this means that the objects inside it are out of the view, and there is no need to individually test them.
 With deeper hierarchies, and optimal limits, the search space can be reduced even further.